Recipe Overview

 Isn’t this bread beautiful?
 Warm and crusty, studded with raisins, and slathered with butter, Irish soda bread is welcome any time of the year!
 It’s moist, rich and buttery, lightly sweetened but not so much that you wouldn’t want to drizzle honey or spread your favorite jam on it.

 It’s a quick bread.
-If baking bread from scratch sounds slightly intimidating to you, Irish soda bread is a simple recipe to begin with.
+Irish soda bread is made without yeast, so it’s easy to bake your own loaf from scratch even if you’re a beginner baker.
 You don’t have to fuss with yeast, kneading dough, or rising times.
 The process is similar to beer bread, if you happen to be familiar with that.

 Ready to eat in 1 hour.
 Stir the dough together, shape the loaf, and pop it in the oven.
 How long does it take?
 From start to finish, it won’t take you much more than an hour, and that includes 40 minutes of baking time.